-- On School grounds at any time; - On or off School grounds at any school activity, function or event; - Traveling to and from School, including actions on any bus, van or public Transportation; - Away from the School if it is a continuation, retaliation or initiation of any event or individual related to school: - Off School grounds, but connected virtually, this may include but is not limited to email, text messages, online chat environments, and other social media platforms.
+- On School grounds at any time; - On or off School grounds at any school activity, function, or event; - Traveling to and from School, including actions on any bus, van, or public transportation; - Away from the School if it is a continuation, retaliation, or initiation of any event or individual related to school; - Off School grounds but connected virtually, this may include but is not limited to email, text messages, online chat environments, and other social media platforms. - Any action, word, photo, video, post, writing, etc. considered by school administration to be disruptive to a student's or student's learning activities.